 When I stopped playing bass and went back to electric guitar I had to buy an amp and pedals again as I had sold it all to buy my bass rig a few years earlier.

-Btw, playing bass was amazing, I had very few problems with sound, I just got a great amp (EBS Fafner and a 6 x 10” cab), no pedals.
+Btw, playing bass was amazing, I had very few problems with sound, I just got a great amp (an EBS Fafner and a 6 x 10” cab), no pedals.
 It really was a great experience to not have the problem of pedals, all I had was a tuner!

-I guess this is what led me to the Axe Fx, I wanted simplicity.
+I guess this is what led me to the Axe-Fx, I wanted simplicity.
 I had not so fond memories of opening my pedal board at gigs with everything all over the place.
-Cables breaking, pedal setting changing, it was a nightmare.
+Cables breaking, the pedal setting changing, it was a nightmare.
 I was also consistently told that I was too loud…

 One cable controlling the MFC-101 board, program a bunch of amp setups, choose one depending on the gig and off we go!

-Also, to change amp from one song to another is just weird.
-Not very organic and the mix of the overall band is heavily effected.
+Also, to change the amp from one song to another is just weird.
+Not very organic and the mix of the overall band is heavily affected.

 I know, I could just stick with one amp programmed but you know what, it’s just too tempting to change when you can.

-So I wasn’t very happy with my Axe Fx rig and eventually I just got bored with it.
+So I wasn’t very happy with my Axe-Fx rig and eventually I got really bored with it all.

-Then one day I realized what the core problem is.
+Then one day I realised what the core problem is.
 And this goes for all digital products, that’s right, all of them!